Towards Healthcare

 FAQ's

-The global blood pressure monitoring devices industry was worth USD 1.48 billion in 2020 and is projected to reach 2.66 billion by 2027.
+The global blood pressure monitoring devices industry was worth USD 1.75 billion in 2024 and is projected 4.18 billion by 2034.

 OMRON is a major participant in the global blood pressure monitoring devices industry and held a 39.4% market share.